CsBigDataHub/working-with-vim/pages/registers.md

 If you use a capital letter, [A-Z], the same corresponding named register is used, but the content is appended to the register, not replaced.

 <span class="tip">📄</span> Registers are stored in `~/.viminfo` and loaded each time vim starts.
-So registers will persist between sessions.
+So, registers will persist between sessions.

 ## System Clipboard

 The `+` register is a special register for the system clipboard.
-You can copy from vim to your system, and paste from your system to vim.
+This allows you bidirectional copy and paste between Vim and the host OS.

-Use `"+yy` to copy current line to the system clipboard, and `"+p` to paste from clipboard to vim buffer.
+For example, use `"+yy` to copy current line to the system clipboard, and `"+p` to paste from clipboard to vim buffer.

 For system clipboard, Vim requires the clipboard support to be compiled in.
 Check for clipboard support using `:echo has('clipboard')` if the result is `0` than your version does not have it compiled.
-For Linux, try install `vim-gtk` or similar package.
+For Linux, try installing `vim-gtk` or similar GUI related package.
 Neovim has clipboard support by default, but requires `xclip` or `xsel` to be installed.

 See `:help registers` for additional information about other special registers.